Soccer's rules and regulations are maintained and updated annually by an organization known as IFAB (the International Football Association Board).

 Rule 8: Start and Restart of Play

-Typically the kick-off is determined by a coin toss.
-The team that wins the toss has the choice of whether to kick-off or which end they wish to attack in the first half.
-The ball is kicked-off at the start of every half, and when a goal is scored, by the team that has conceded restarting the game from the half-way line.
+The referee determines the kick-off is determined by a coin toss.
+The team that wins the toss has the choice of whether to kick off or which end they wish to attack in the first half.
+In the second half, the ends are changed.
+Once a team scores a goal, the opponents restart the game with a kick-off.

 Rule 9: The Ball In and Out of Play

-Rule 10: How the outcome of a match is decided
+Rule 10: How to Outcome of a Match is Decided

-The outcome of a game of soccer is decided by which team scores the most goals during a match.
-A goal is ruled to have been scored when the circumference of the ball has completely crossed the goal line.
+The team that scores the most goals during a match is the winner.
+A goal is scored when the circumference of the ball has completely crossed the goal line and the referee signals a goal.

-In cup competitions, in the events are level at the end of 90 minutes, 30 minutes of extra time can be played to try and find a winner.
+In tournaments like the World Cup, if the scores are level at the end of 90 minutes, 30 minutes of extra time can be played to try and find a winner.
 If the scores are still tied at the end of that period, a penalty shoot-out may be held to determine the outcome of the match.

 Rule 11: Offside